awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 If OpenSSL is not installed globally, you will need to manually specify its path when invoking cmake with FREERDP_ANDROID_EXTERNAL_SSL_PATH.

 	cmake -DCMAKE_TOOLCHAIN_FILE=cmake/AndroidToolchain.cmake -DANDROID_NDK=/opt/android-ndk -DANDROID_SDK=/opt/android-sdk -DFREERDP_ANDROID_EXTERNAL_SSL_PATH=external/openssl .

+If ANDROID_SDK and ANDROID_NDK are set as environment variables, they will be used by cmake, reducing the size of the command.
+If openssl is present in external/openssl, it will be used automatically by cmake:

+	export ANDROID_SDK=/opt/android-sdk
+	export ANDROID_NDK=/opt/android-ndk
+	cmake -DCMAKE_TOOLCHAIN_FILE=cmake/AndroidToolchain.cmake .

 #### iOS